Skip to content

 This characteristic of the bill is why the bird got its name, Kihikihi.
 The Kauaʻi ʻamakihi has a unique bill shape, which sets it apart from other birds.
 The bill is curved, allowing the bird to have a specialized feeding behavior.

-With its curved bill, the Kauaʻi ʻamakihi can access nectar from flowers more easily.
+With its curved bill, the Kauaʻi ʻamakihi can easily access nectar from flowers.
 It can also extract insects and other small prey from crevices in trees and plants.
 The name Kih.

 KingdomAnimalia